gI0baI/fast-flags/README.md

 ```

 ### No Chat
-Helps you focus on the game rather than having to deal with salty kids.
+`false` Helps you focus on the game rather than having to deal with salty kids.

 ```json
 {